 Rapid blood loss into the abdomen will also lead to a decrease in blood pressure and tissue perfusion.
 This may lead to shock.
 As continued blood is lost, the decrease in circulating red blood cells may lead to acute (sudden) anemia.
 Pale mucus membranes are commonly observed.
 If veterinary care is not immediately available, rapid blood loss may lead to death.
 A slower blood loss is more common and will allow for more time to seek veterinary care.

 There are several main causes of a hemoperitoneum.
-Probably the most common cause is trauma.
+Probably the most common of hemoperitoneum in dogs cause is trauma.
 A lacerated blood vessel within the abdomen or internal organ trauma may lead to rapid or slow bleeding depending on the amount of organ or tissue damage.
-Outdoor animals are at significantly greater risk then indoor animals.
-Younger animals are more likely to be injured as well.
-Trauma.
-The most common traumatic injury causing a hemoperitoneum occurs when a car has hit an animal.
-Severe abdominal trauma may cause a rapid death if the bleeding is significant.
-Most of the time, bleeding occurs more slowly and there is time to seek emergency care.
-The spleen and liver are common internal organs that may be traumatized, and cause a hemoperitoneum.
-Less commonly, the bladder or kidneys may bleed into the abdomen, but this is generally also associated with an uroabdomen (urine within the peritoneal cavity).
-The bleeding may be mild or severe, but most of the time will stop without intervention.
-Other cause of trauma include gun and knife wounds.
+Outdoor dogs are at significantly greater risk then indoor animals.
+Younger dogs are more likely to be injured as well.